⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 Blood Pressure Support

-High blood pressure is a serious concern in pregnancy.
-Some studies suggest that cardamom can help regulate blood pressure due to its diuretic properties, which can be beneficial for pregnant women prone to hypertension.
-However, always consult your doctor if you have blood pressure concerns during pregnancy.
+High blood pressure is a serious concern in pregnancy (preeclampsia risk).
+Some studies suggest cardamom can help regulate blood pressure due to mild diuretic properties and vasodilatory effects.[5]
+However, if you have blood pressure concerns during pregnancy, always consult your doctor before using cardamom therapeutically.

 Source: Indian Journal of Biochemistry & Biophysics, 2009